gelisam/mgmt/docs/function-guide.md

 [`lang/funcs/simplepoly/`](https://github.com/purpleidea/mgmt/tree/master/lang/funcs/simplepoly/)
 module.
 It should probably get created in the correct directory inside of:
 [`lang/funcs/core/`](https://github.com/purpleidea/mgmt/tree/master/lang/funcs/core/).
-The function should be implemented as a list of `FuncValue`'s in our type system.
+The function should be implemented as a list of `SimpleFn`'s in our type system.
 It is then registered with the engine during `init()`.
 You may also use the `variant` type in your type definitions.
 This special type will never be seen inside a running program, and will get converted to a concrete type if a